ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 - You can change the apearance of button by changing the component properties for color, icon text color, etc..

-Hussam Aoldat [Hussam Odat](https://www.linkedin.com/in/hussam-odat-5075aa73)_code was used to get started, I built on top of this code to add the custom SelectedColumns Functionality.
+[Hussam Odat](https://www.linkedin.com/in/hussam-odat-5075aa73) code was used to get started, I built on top of this code to add the custom SelectedColumns Functionality.